-Save as disclosed in the paragraph headed "Interest of Directors" above and note 38 to the consolidated financial statements attached to this Annual Report.
+Save as disclosed below in the paragraph headed "Directors' Interests in Competing Business" and note 38 to the consolidated financial statements attached to this Annual Report.

-Notwithstanding the above, no transaction, arrangement or contract that is significant in relation to the Group's business to which the Company or any of its subsidiaries was a party and in which a person who at any time in 2020 was a Director or his or her connected entity had, directly or indirectly, a material interest was entered into at any time during the year or subsisted at the end of the year.
+Notwithstanding the above, no transaction, arrangement or contract that is significant in relation to the Group's business to which the Company or any of its subsidiaries was a party and in which a person who at any time in 2021 was a Director or his or her connected entity had, directly or indirectly, a material interest was entered into at any time during the year or subsisted at the end of the year.